upenn-embedded/final-project-s25-sam/README.md

 ### Last week's progress

-Last week, we ordered parts (are are still waiting on them to become available in Detkin lab).
-We also started work on the IoT component of our project, which uses an ESP32-S2 feather.
-We also wrote up a more detailed firmware/hardware plan (what pins will be used for what) based on the revised set of parts we used when ordering.
+Last week, we placed orders for all required components and began initial development on the IoT aspect of the project using the ESP32-S2 Feather.
+While several parts are still pending arrival in the Detkin lab, we moved forward by finalizing the hardware and firmware mapping--including detailed documentation of pin assignments for each peripheral based on the revised parts list.
+This pinout map will serve as the foundation for consistent firmware development across modules.

 ### Current state of project

-Currently, we most of the parts we need, and a few components started.
-The next steps are to begin testing the parts we recieved (especially the force resistors) and get started with integration.
+At present, a few components have arrived, such as the buzzer and the seat cushion, but key parts like the pressure sensors and haptic motor are still in transit.
+As a result, full hardware integration is delayed.
+In the meantime, we have shifted focus to the configuration of peripherals that are already available--specifically, initializing the ultrasonic sensor, IMU, and LCD.
+We’ve begun low-level setup and plan to validate communication protocols, confirm sensor output formatting, and establish basic functionality through test routines.
+The next steps involve implementing a generic I2C driver, building the firmware backbone, and launching the Blynk-based interface for remote monitoring.

 ### Next week's plan

 Goals:

-- Have I2C driver that can talk to another I2C device (e.g., an IMU) without any device-specific logic
+1. Have I2C driver that can talk to another I2C device (e.g., an IMU) without any device-specific logic (2hrs)
-- Create a blynk setup that can turn mocked signals from the MCU into charts/graphs
+2. Create a blynk setup that can turn mocked signals from the MCU into charts/graphs (2hrs)

-  - this should use the same pins we plan to communicate the data via once we integrate the actual hardware
+   1. This should use the same pins we plan to communicate the data via once we integrate the actual hardware
+3. Implement foundational firmware structure on the ATmega328PB including clock setup, pin initialization, modular organization to support sensor and actuator integration, ISR template definitions, and overall architecture.
+This will form the firmware backbone and allow rapid development of individual modules in upcoming sprints (3.5hrs)
-- A rough version of the main loop our code will be running with.
+4. A rough version of the main loop our code will be running with.
 We will write this and test it with the sensors.

-Out of these 3, both Saanvi and Aagam will work on the first, Aagam will work on the second, and Saanvi will work on the third.
+(30min)

+Saanvi will do 3 & 4

+Aagam will do 1 & 2

+Definition of "Done"

+1. Successfully compiles and transmits/receives data with a connected I2C device (e.g., IMU)
+2. Mock data visible in the Blynk app via charts or indicators
+3. Peripheral headers and initialization functions implemented.
+Clean modular structure in place for integrating future sensor/actuator thresholds
+4. Loop compiles and runs.
+Able to call placeholder functions for reading sensors and updating actuators

 ## Sprint Review #2